 To make your claim successful you need an understanding of PA law.
 You’ll need to know what rights you have in a medical malpractice claim and how to build a compelling case.
 On top of this, you’ll need the financial resources, time, and energy required to face off against the doctor’s lawyers.
 When you let us handle your claim, however, we do this all for you.
 And, thanks to our no fee promise, you don’t pay anything until or unless we win.

 Accidents happen even when your doctor does everything right.
 An accident or infection is not automatically a sign your doctor performed poorly.
 In Pennsylvania, to qualify for medical malpractice, you need to do more than prove something went wrong.
 You need to prove negligence.
-Either the doctors did something they were not supposed to, or they failed to do something they should and that resulted in your injury.
+Either the doctors did something they were not supposed to, or they failed to do something they should have and that resulted in your injury.

 To prove negligence, one of the key pieces of evidence will be your medical records.
 Your charts, doctor’s notes, and history of care will help an attorney establish what went wrong, and why it did.
 To help establish malpractice, an expert witness will need to review your records.
 They’ll draw on their expertise to determine if your medical provider did not follow the standard of care.